samagana/blockchain-insurance/README.md

-# simple-insurance
+# Ethereum based Insurance system

-Simple insurance system using blockchain
+An ethereum based Insurance system that we call InSolUtion (Insurance-Solidity)